phpDocumentor/guides/docs/developers/compiler.rst

 If you want to extend the compiler to support new features there are two options:

-- Implement a :php:class:`phpDocumentor\Guides\Compiler\NodeTransformer`
+- Implement a :php:interface:`phpDocumentor\Guides\Compiler\NodeTransformer`
-- Implement a :php:class:`phpDocumentor\Guides\Compiler\CompilerPass`
+- Implement a :php:interface:`phpDocumentor\Guides\Compiler\CompilerPass`

 NodeTransformer
 ===============

 Node transformers are used to transform specific types of nodes in the AST.
 This is useful when you want to remove a node type or manipulate nodes of a specific type.
-Your new node transformer should implement the :php:class:`phpDocumentor\Guides\Compiler\NodeTransformer` interface and you should register it in the dependency injection container.
+Your new node transformer should implement the :php:interface:`phpDocumentor\Guides\Compiler\NodeTransformer` interface and you should register it in the dependency injection container.

 .. code-block:: php